TargetSolutions/slate/source/index.html.md

 > day.callbacks

 In this array you will find all finalized CallBacks for the day.
-CallBack shifts that were drag & dropped to a work assignment will not be included, they are found under <code>day.assignment.shifts</code>
+CallBack shifts that were drag & dropped to a work assignment will not be included, as they are found under <code>day.assignment.shifts</code>

 ```json
 {